 One of the deepest insights of order work concerns the relationship between guilt and strength.
 In many families there is an unspoken guilt — a loss, an injustice, a decision that was never acknowledged.
 This guilt does not disappear when it is repressed.
 It migrates.
 It appears in the next generation as inexplicable heaviness, as an inability to act, as a diffuse feeling of not truly being allowed to live.

-In constellation work it becomes visible: guilt that is acknowledged transforms into strength.
+“The resolution sentence for guilt is: It was me, I did it.
+Facing one’s own guilt — instead of deflecting or repressing it — releases the strength that was bound in the guilt” (Kirchhoff, G., 2025, Systemic Family Constellation, 29:31).
+Hellinger formulates this as a principle: “Where the guilt is, there is also the strength” (cf. Hellinger, 1994, p.
+164 ff.).
 This sounds paradoxical, yet it is a consistent observation.
 Whoever takes responsibility for what happened — not as moral self-flagellation but as clear acknowledgment of the facts — regains a capacity for action that was previously buried.

 What fundamentally distinguishes constellation work from purely verbal methods is its spatial dimension.
 Feelings are located in space — literally.
 The client stands in a room and experiences how the relationships between the placed figures feel.
 Shifting a position by a few centimeters can trigger a completely different inner perception.

-This experience points to something Martin Buber described as the in-between space — the place where encounter occurs, belonging to neither one nor the other, yet connecting both.
+This experience points to something Martin Buber described as the in-between space — the place where encounter occurs, belonging to neither one nor the other, yet connecting both: “All real living is encounter” (Buber, 1923, I and Thou).
 In constellation work, this in-between space becomes experienceable.
-The capacity to perceive with the whole body what is at work in a field is not an esoteric concept.
+The space-organ — the capacity to perceive with the whole body what is at work in a field — is not an esoteric concept.
 It is the simple observation that people perceive more than they can think.

 Systemic order work is not a technique.
 It is an attitude — the willingness to face what reveals itself, even when it contradicts the intellect.
 The willingness to acknowledge what is, rather than correct what should be.

-The three existing texts in this series describe the concrete process of a constellation, the question of whether a constellation might be right for you, and the philosophical foundations of this work.
-What they circle together is this one thought: order is not something that must be created.
+Order is not something that must be created.
 It is something that is restored.
-Because the order was always already there.
+Because the order was always already there — in the family, in the community, in the cosmos.
 It is the exclusions, the repressions, the unmourned losses that obscure it.

 If you sense that you are carrying something that is not yours — a heaviness, a blockage, a recurring pattern that defies rational explanation — this is not a sign of weakness.
 It is a sign of belonging.
 And there is a way to honor this belonging without continuing to carry the burden.